-As many know, the European eel, ‘Anguila Anguila’ (would make for a nice band name), is a mystique fish, which only spawns and hatches eggs in the vast waters of the Sargasso Sea.
+As many know, the European eel, ‘Anguila Anguila’ (would make for a nice band name), is a mysterious fish, which only spawns and hatches eggs in the vast waters of the Sargasso Sea.
 This sea is located near Bermuda (!).
-It only reaches European waters after an impressive 6000 km migration across the Atlantic ocean, after which it lands in European fresh water habitat to settle and relax for a few years.
-Once fully mature, it gathers all its courage for a heroic remigration to the Sargasso sea, where it produces up to a million eggs.
+They only reaches European waters after an impressive 6000 km migration across the Atlantic ocean, after which they seek an European fresh water habitat to settle and relax for a few years.
+Once fully mature, they gather all their courage for an heroic remigration to the Sargasso sea, where each eel produces up to a million eggs.
 After this last major effort, it dies.

 Up to today, no man, computer or alien has been able to copy this wonder of nature.
 Lab reproduction is simply impossible.
 Therefore, all eel farms worldwide working with Anguila Anguila rely on small wild baby eels that have just reached European shores.

 This has led to a gold rush for these baby eels.
 Asian market prices for a kilo of imported European glass eel can rise up to € 3000,- (!).
 And because of these prices, the European wild eel population is hugely affected each year by mass -mostly illegal- glass eel fishing in southern Europe.

 Enter Glasaal Volendam.
 They develop a technique that could make their lab the first in the world (commercially) reproducing European eels in waters outside the Sargasso sea.
 Hereby the eel farms would no longer rely on the wild eels, which could create a great boost for the wild European eel population.